Program of Study

 Cost of Study

-The MCB Program offers a twelve-month competitive salary, as well as paying tuition and health insurance, which includes medical, dental and vision benefits.
+The MCB Program offers a 12-month competitive salary, as well as paying tuition and health insurance, which includes medical, dental and vision benefits.
 Students with satisfactory academic progress can anticipate funding for the duration of their studies.Tuition is paid for the duration of the program for students in good standing.

 Living and Housing Costs